 So long as the Bonds are maintained in book-entry form, payments of principal of and interest on the Bonds will be made as described below under "DTC and Book-Entry Only System."
-At any other time the principal amount of the Bonds will be payable at the designated corporate trust office of Manufacturers and Traders Trust Company (the "Bond Registrar and Paying Agent").
+At any other time the principal amount of the Bonds will be payable at the designated corporate trust office of Manufacturers and Traders Trust Company or any successor bond registrar and paying agent (the "Bond Registrar and Paying Agent").